How to Prove Liability in Birth Injury Cases

 - The mother used a drug or medication

 - The drug is what caused the birth defects

 - Other factors didn’t cause the defects

 For help understanding if you have a birth injury or birth defect claim and how to prove your claim, speak with an experienced birth injury lawyer.

-Birth injuries often result in significant medical bills and can involve lifelong medical treatment for impairments or disabilities.
-Compensation or “damages” are designed to give you the money you need meet these financial challenges.
+Birth injuries often result in major medical bills and may even involve lifelong medical treatment for impairments or disabilities.
+“Damages” in a lawsuit are the monetary compensation designed to make you financially whole.

 There are two types of damages in birth injury cases:

+- Non-economic.
 Non-economic damages, on the other hand, are “things we can’t quantify in the market,” says Thomas.
-They include “pain and suffering, disability, loss of life’s enjoyment, and loss of consortium,” she says.
+They include “pain and suffering, disability, loss of life’s enjoyment, and loss of consortium.”